zcash/zcash/doc/dnsseed-policy.md

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Zcash development team as well as creating an issue in the [Zcash repository](https://github.com/zcash/zcash).
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Zcash development team as well as creating an issue in the [Zcash Plus repository](https://github.com/zcashplus/zcashplus).

 Behavior outside of these expectations may be reasonable in some situations but should be discussed in public in advance.